AllanChain/sane-break/README.md

 Download macOS `.dmg` file from the [release page](https://github.com/AllanChain/sane-break/releases).
 It is a universal bundle and both x86 and ARM version of macOS 12 or newer are supported.

-To run Sane Break at start up, open "System Preferences" and search for "Login Items".
-Click "+" and add Sane Break to login items.

 ### Windows

 Download the Windows package (`sane-break-windows.zip`) from the [release page](https://github.com/AllanChain/sane-break/releases) and extract it.
 Put the `.exe` executable anywhere you like. x86 version of Windows 10 or newer is supported.
 Older versions may be supported too.

-To run Sane Break at startup, use <kbd>Win</kbd> + <kbd>R</kbd> and type `shell:startup`.
-Put `sane-break.exe` or its shortcut there.

 ### Linux